abdulawalarif/user_app/README.md

-# E-commece with Flutter dart and firebase
+# E-commerce with Flutter dart and firebase

-## This E-commece project is for user and there is another app for admin to manage the shop [Admin app](https://github.com/abdulawalarif/shop_owner_app.git)
+## This E-commerce project is for user and there is another app for admin to manage the shop [Admin app](https://github.com/abdulawalarif/shop_owner_app.git)

-**It's a fully fledged applicaiton for small business to manage business their online.**
+**It's a fully fledged application for small business**

 ## Features
 * **Authentication:**

-## File stracture
+## File structure

     ├── lib